A cat receiving treatment for diabetes.

 The treatment of diabetes requires the administration of injectable insulin to drive sugar molecules into the body’s needy cells.
 Dietary changes will help.

-Every veterinary clinic and vet is a little different in how they schedule rechecks following the diagnosis of diabetes.
+Every veterinary clinic and vet are a little different in how they schedule rechecks following the diagnosis of diabetes.

 One approach is as follows (and may vary with your individual veterinarian):

-Will My Diabetic Cat*s Need to be Hospitalized?
+Will My Diabetic Cat Need to be Hospitalized?

-If your pet has stopped eating, has been vomiting, and is generally not doing well; chances are we will admit your cat into the hospital to begin treatment.
-This often happens when the diabetes mellitus has progressed and the body will produce ketones.
+If your pet has stopped eating, has been vomiting, and is generally not doing well, they will be admitted into the hospital to begin treatment.
+This often happens when the diabetes mellitus has progressed, and the body produces ketones.

-Because the body has not been able to use glucose as its energy source, instead it will begin to use its fat.
-When the body burns fat for energy, a by-product known as ketones are created and unfortunately they are toxic.
+Because the body has not been able to use glucose as its energy source, it will begin to use its fat instead.
+When the body burns fat for energy, a by-product known as ketones is created and unfortunately, is toxic.
 Ketones can be found in urine samples.

 Diabetic ketoacidosis (DKA), the most severe form of Diabetes Mellitus, results in severe changes in blood chemicals including imbalances in small, simple chemicals known as electrolytes.